trappuss/D4AssetBrowser/README.md

 Same funnel filters as the Models tab. **Pick items manually** moves matches into a persistent **Queue** that survives filter changes, mode switches and restarts.

-Options: include textures · all animations · pulled animations · raw sources · raw buffers ·
-loose textures · a CSV report. **Parallel** workers (auto = core count).
+Options are split by lifetime: an **Export settings…** button opens the shared export settings (textures, animations, raw sources), and a **This run:** group holds the per-run switches — loose textures · raw buffers · write report · **Parallel** workers (auto = core count).
 Output can be flat or organised into subfolders by class or type. **Only new** skips anything already exported — tracked in a `_bulk_manifest.json` ledger — or **Overwrite**.
 Live console with a working Cancel (or `Esc`) and Pause/Resume that excludes paused time from the ETA.
 Failures are